migueldgoncalves/backend-engineering-challenge/README.md

 # Translation Event Processor
 ### Unbabel Backend Engineering Challenge January 2024

 The original repository from Unbabel with the challenge instructions can be found [here](https://github.com/Unbabel/backend-engineering-challenge).
-It was forked on the January 24th, 2024.
+It was forked on January 24th, 2024.

 Developed and tested in Python 3.9, on Windows 10.